sinanatra/ilpost-first-said/readme.md

 Il Post first said is essentially a single script which runs every two hours as a cron job on Github.

 `html_proc.py` parses an xml document.
-In this case `https://rss.draghetti.it/ilpost.xml` ( originally `https://www.ilpost.it/feed/`, but it appears to be sometimes unreliable).
+In this case `https://www.ilpost.it/feed/` ( sometimes `https://rss.draghetti.it/ilpost.xml`, as it appears to be sometimes more reliable).
 It opens the url of each new article, retrieves the text of the article, tokenizes each word and can: tweet the new words using `utils/tweet.py` or add them to telegram via: `utils/telegramBot.py`.
 Each new word, its context, date and link are saved in a Mongo DB instance.
 For example:
 ```